varnamproject/libvarnam/README.md

 $ ./varnamc --symbols ml --transliterate navaneeth
 ```

-Above command uses malayalam symbols and transliterate the text 'navaneeth'.
+Above command uses Malayalam symbols and transliterate the text 'navaneeth'.

 Similarly if you want varnam to learn some word